Mental Health Facilities Albuquerque, NM

 Bernalillo Academy

-Bernalillo Academy is a mental health clinic in Albuquerque, New Mexico, located at 1801 Randolph Road Se, 87106.
-Bernalillo Academy offers residential treatment.
-Bernalillo Academy provides trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Bernalillo Academy is a mental health facility in Albuquerque, NM, located at 1801 Randolph Road Se, 87106 zip code area.
+Bernalillo Academy provides residential treatment.
+Bernalillo Academy provides activity therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 Bernalillo Academy also supports children/adolescents with serious emotional disturbance.

 Learn More